brave/browser-laptop/docs/debugging.md

 The code which runs in render processes is inside of the `js` directory.

+Calls to `console.log` and related functions go into the dev tools console mentioned above.

+If you're running `npm run watch`, then webpack dev server will ensure that changes to source code will reload the app.

 ## Debugging the Main process

 The main process can be debugged with remote developer tools.